MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/manage-third-party-apps-license.md

 ### Set up Microsoft license management

-If you have opted to sell through Microsoft, you must further select if you want to allow Microsoft to manage licenses on your behalf.
+If you decide to sell through Microsoft, you must further select if you want to allow Microsoft to manage licenses on your behalf.

 1. If you would like Microsoft to manage customer licenses for you, select **Yes, I would like Microsoft to manage customer licenses on my behalf**.